theZWbutDisconnected/Godot-Client/README.md

 ## Prerequisites

-- A **Minecraft 1.8.9 Vanilla Server** must be running in the background.
+- A **Minecraft 1.8.9 Vanilla Server** must be running in the background. (server only, not a single-player world opened to LAN)
 - The server must listen on port `25565` (default).

 ## Configuration